cashmusic/platform/README.md

 your site/page is include this single file:

     // this loads CASH Music DIY
+    $CASHMUSIC = "/home/billybob/cashmusic";
     require_once("$CASHMUSIC/framework/php/cashmusic.php");

 where the $CASHMUSIC variable is the directory where you installed CASH Music on your server.
-For instance, if you installed it into /home/billybob/cashmusic then it would look like:

-    // this loads CASH Music DIY
-    require_once("/home/billybob/cashmusic/framework/php/cashmusic.php");

 The Seed.php does some basic housekeeping before firing up a CASHRequest instance that parses an incoming request.
 That request is passed to the